Mathiyarasi-soundar/Mathiyarasi-soundar.github.io/README.md

 # My Personal Portfolio

 Welcome to my personal portfolio!
-This project showcases my skills, projects, and visionary as a web developer.
+This project showcases my skills, projects, and visionary as a Data Analyst.

 ## Table of Contents